 • 33% had used a coupon or discount from an email in the last month

-So, what do you do if you don’t already have an email list because a.) you’re a new company or b.) you haven’t been capturing email addresses for your leads and customers?
+Also, a study by ExactTarget shows that 27 percent of consumers were likely to say that their favorite companies should invest in more email!Sounds like this email marketing thing can be a great way to increase sales.So, what do you do if you don’t already have an email list because a.) you’re a new company or b.) you haven’t been capturing email addresses for your leads and customers?

+The answer: start building your permission-based email list right now!
 What is a permission-based email list?
 It is one where the people on the list asked to be placed on it.
 When someone signs up for your email list they are opting-in thus giving you permission to email them.

 If you do not gain permission and you simply start blasting a random list of people bad things will happen such as:

-• You will be marked as spam and your emails won’t ever reach the inbox
+• You will be viewed as spam• You will be marked as spam and your emails won’t ever reach the inbox

 • You will have low email open, click-through and conversion rates